ITALYHEAVEN.CO.UK: ITALY TOURISM & TRAVEL GUIDE

 Arezzo is a dignified historic town on a hill topped by a large park and ruined fortress, easily reachable by train (a range of types; the fastest is Intercity which takes just 37 minutes).
 Cortona is one of the most admired hill-towns of Tuscany, with superb views over Tuscany and Umbria, and is an hour and twenty minutes by train from Florence (followed by a local bus from the station up to the town).
 Lucca, the walled town so popular with overseas visitors, is approximately an hour and twenty minutes away by train.

-We wouldn't advise visiting Rome for a day trip.
-But if this is your only opportunity to see Italy's capital, then be bold and take the fast Eurostar train service for a busy day's sightseeing.
-Be warned, though, you will only be able to get a frustrating glimpse of this fascinating city's charms.
+I wouldn’t recommend visiting Rome as a day trip.
+But if this is your only opportunity to see Italy’s capital, then be bold and take the fast Eurostar train service from Florence for a busy day’s sightseeing.
+Be warned, though, you will only be able to get a tantalising taste of this fascinating city’s charms.